 Since our global $Re$ and particle $Re_p$ Reynolds numbers values for these simulations lie in the following ranges: $Re=0.038-0.098$ and $Re_p=1.44 \times 10^{-4}-3.68 \times 10^{-4}$, we neglect inertia and we consider the effect of the walls on the blood flow (see equation~(\ref{eq:lift_force12})) and we ensure that the aspect ratio $L/R$ is large enough to guarantee that our profiles will be fully developed at the outflow (see equation~(\ref{eq:aspectratio})).
 We simulate blood flow using the MSBM in a tube with a diameter of $40 \, \mu$m using the following parameter values: $\mu_f/\rho= 1.30 \times 10^{-6}$ m$^2$/s, $\phi_m=0.5$, $\beta=1.2$, $\alpha=4$, $a=2.82 \, \mu$m, $f(1-\nu)=1.2$ and $h_0=1.0\times 10^{-12}$ m.
 A inlet velocity value of $U_0=0.005$ m/s was used in all of our simulations, resulting in wall shear rate values of $\gd_w \approx 1000-1600$ s$^{-1}$.
 This range of shear rate is commonly observed in arterioles and microvessels~\cite{kroll1996,liu2018nanoparticle}.

-To illustrate that the MSBM is able to capture efficiently blood behavior in tubular flows, we wish to compare our low-inertia continuum model transient simulations with transient data from the discrete RBCs simulations.
+To illustrate that the MSBM is able to capture transient microscale hemodynamics in tubular flows, we compare our transient MSBM simulations with those from the discrete RBCs simulations.
 As previously described, in the setup used by our multiscale blood flow solver, periodic boundary conditions are used, so that if the RBCs exit the tube, they immediately re-enter from the opposite side (inlet), and thus, the tube hematocrit always remains constant.
-To properly compare our MSBM simulations with our discrete RBCs simulations, we use the same setup: cyclic boundary conditions are imposed at both the inlet and at the outlet for all the flow quantities (velocity, pressure, volume fraction, and flux of mass) and we fix a velocity value of $0.005$ m/s in the 'patchMeanVelocityForce’ specified in the fvConstraints file, which adds a source term in the momentum equation.
-In addition, a bulk hematocrit value of $\phi_b=0.2$ is imposed in the whole channel, where the average hematocrit $H_t$ (computed as $H_t =\int_{0}^{R} \big[2\,\pi \, r \, \phi (r) \big] \,dr/\pi \, r^2$) will have the same value as $\phi_b=0.2$ in both methodologies.
+To properly compare our MSBM simulations with our discrete RBCs simulations, we impose the same cyclic boundary conditions at both the inlet and the outlet for all the flow quantities (velocity, pressure, volume fraction, and flux of mass).
+To drive the flow, we fix a velocity value of $0.005$ m/s in the 'patchMeanVelocityForce’ specified in the fvConstraints file, which effectively adds a velocity-matching pressure gradient or body force as a source term in the momentum equation.
+A bulk hematocrit value of $\phi_b=0.2$ is imposed in the whole channel.
+The average tube hematocrit $H_t$ (computed as $H_t =\int_{0}^{R} \big[2\,\pi \, r \, \phi (r) \big] \,dr/\pi \, r^2$) is calculated to have the same value as $\phi_b=0.2$, confirming the effect of the cyclic/periodic boundary condition.
 Our results can be found in figure~\ref{fig:msbmdisctemp}.